Pull-back of quasi-log structures: Abstract

 \section{Abstract}

-One of the main purposes of this paper is to make the theory of quasi-log schemes more flexible and more useful.
-More precisely, we prove that the pull-back of a quasi-log scheme by a smooth quasi-projective morphism has a natural quasi-log structure after clarifying the definition of quasi-log schemes.
-We treat some applications to singular Fano varieties.
-This paper also contains a proof of the simple connectedness of log canonical Fano varieties.
+We prove that the pull-back of a quasi-log scheme by a smooth quasi-projective morphism has a natural quasi-log structure.
+We treat an application to log Fano pairs.
+This paper also contains a proof of the simple connectedness of log Fano pairs with only log canonical singularities by Kento Fujita.